BytelyPlay/disguise-me/README.md

 Basically a disguise plugin for minecraft.
-Player disguises are not even experimental i couldn't test them but the behavior seems to just be that the player cannot be seen yet tab isn't disguised you need to rejoin for the disguise to take full effect
+Player disguises somewhat works? just the skin doesn't work! the rest should work. if the player is already online it'll just use a persistent fake uuid that is stored in memory elsewhere it'll use the actual player disguise uuid.